andreeavflorea/Metrics_validation/README.md

 The script *qscore_residue.py* is used to compute and visualize per-residue Q-score profiles for a single cryo-EM map.
 It generates a plot showing how Q-scores vary along the protein sequence, allowing local assessment of map-model agreement at the residue level.

-The input .txt file used in this script is generated as part of the Q-score computation performed by maps_metrics_files.py and is stored in the qscores_extra directory.
+The input .txt file used in this script is generated as part of the Q-score computation performed by *maps_metrics_files.py* and is stored in the qscores_extra directory in *extra_directory*.

 ### Running the script
 It accepts the following command-line arguments.